-CC14.1 Please account for your organization's Scope 3 emissions, disclosing and explaining any exclusions (continued)
+CC14.1 Please account for your organization's Scope 3 emissions, disclosing and explaining any exclusions (continued).

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation Downstream transportation and distribution Not relevant, explanation provided Given the nature of our business as a holding company with limited to no operational activities, we do not transport or distribute products that would be relevant.
-Processing of sold products Not relevant, explanation provided We do not sell products in our business where the processing of sold products would be relevant.
-Use of sold products Not relevant, explanation provided We do not sell products in our business where the use of sold product would be relevant.
-End of life treatment of sold products Not relevant, explanation provided We do not sell products where end of life treatment would be relevant.
-Downstream leased assets Relevant, not yet calculated This includes leased office space by some of our subsidiaries.
+Sources of Scope 3 emissions Evaluation status metric tonnes CO 2 e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation End of life treatment of sold products Not relevant, explanation provided We do not sell products where end of life treatment would be relevant.
+Downstream leased assets Relevant, not yet calculated We lease office space through our subsidiaries Square Victoria Real Estate, Great-West Lifeco and IGM Financial.
 Franchises Not relevant, explanation provided We do not own any franchises.
-Investments Relevant, calculated 29888 GHG Protocol We have reported the emission of Scope 1 and 2 from our major publicly traded subsidiaries, Power Financial Corporation, Great-West Lifeco and IGM Financial, in accordance with the CDP methodology.
+Investments Relevant, calculated 30,299 50.00% We have reported the Scope 1 and 2 emissions from our major publicly traded subsidiaries Power Financial Corporation, Great-West Lifeco and IGM Financial in accordance with the CDP methodology.
 Their reports are prepared and provided by those companies separately and their respective programs and policies in relation to these matters are the responsibility of the management of those companies who are accountable to their boards of directors.
 In this respect, we play the role of an engaged and supportive shareholder.
-Other (upstream) Other (downstream)
+The percentage reported is an estimate based on the revenue derived from our subsidiaries in 2014.
+Other (upstream) Not evaluated Other (downstream) Not evaluated

-Please indicate the verification/assurance status that applies to your reported Scope 3 emissions
+Please indicate the verification/assurance status that applies to your reported Scope 3 emissions.